Canada Camp: Establishment

-Israel-Egypt Peace Treaty
+Israel-Egypt peace treaty

-The refugees were told, that under the 1978 Camp David Accords, Israel and Egypt had agreed on the repatriation of them to the Gaza Strip within 6 months.
+The refugees were told that under the 1978 Camp David Accords, Israel and Egypt had agreed to repatriate them to the Gaza Strip within six months.
 Following the peace treaty between Egypt and Israel in 1979, which resulted from the Camp David Accords, Israel withdrew from the Sinai in 1982.
-The Gaza–Egypt border was redrawn, but only 8 families returned to Gaza without any compensation.
+The Egypt–Gaza border was redrawn, but only eight families returned to the Gaza Strip without any compensation.
 In 1985, there were still 488 families in Canada Camp.
-However, funding problems, bureaucratic delays, lack of political will and difficult security conditions prolonged the process.
+However, funding problems, bureaucratic delays, lack of political will, and difficult security conditions prolonged the process.

-Relocation Plan
+Relocation plan

-It was not until 1989 that a mechanism for the return of these refugees to the Gaza Strip was established and, with pressure and financial support from the government of Canada and the Kuwaiti fund for Arab Economic Development, together with effort from the other players (namely UNRWA, Israel and the Palestinian Authority) refugees started moving across the border, mainly to the Tall as-Sultan district of Rafah.
+It was not until 1989 that a mechanism for the return of these refugees to the Gaza Strip was established and, with pressure and financial support from the government of Canada and the Kuwaiti fund for Arab Economic Development, together with effort from the other players (namely UNRWA, Israel, and the Palestinian Authority), refugees started moving across the border, mainly to the Tall as-Sultan district of Rafah.
 In September 1989, Egypt and Israel signed an "Agreed Plan for the Relocation of Canada District Inhabitants to the Region of the Gaza Strip".
 It stated "that the relocation shall be carried out solely on the basis of the free will of the inhabitants of the Canada District".

 As a result, only 20 households returned with $8,000, but without land.
-After the PLO had raised the compensation to $12,000 per household in 1991, 105 families returned to Gaza and in 1994 another 70.
-They received a plot of land in Tel el Sultan.
+After the PLO raised the compensation to $12,000 per household in 1991, 105 families returned to the Gaza Strip, and in 1994 another 70.
+They each received a plot of land in Tel el Sultan.
 The money was not enough to obtain a house, so everybody had to borrow.
-Israeli settlers in Gaza objected to the return of refugees and delivered in 1989 a rumour to the Jerusalem Post that since 1982 “training” had been given to people in Canada Camp and that the relocation would allow the entry of “750 terrorists” into Gaza.
+Israeli settlers in the Gaza Strip objected to the return of refugees and delivered in 1989 a rumour to The Jerusalem Post, saying that since 1982, “training” had been given to people in Canada Camp and the relocation would allow the entry of “750 terrorists” into the Gaza Strip.

-After the 1993-1995 Oslo Accords, the Palestinian Authority became involved in the relocation process.
+After the 1993–1995 Oslo Accords, the Palestinian Authority became involved in the relocation process.
 It was not until 27 December 2000 that the last families were able to return.
 Canada also provided funds for the construction of a community centre in Tall as-Sultan for the benefit of the returning families.